 - T20 Cricket Matches – Running from April to September, this showcase of English county cricket offers evening matches, which are great fun!

-- Wimbledon – Held at the height of the summer, the Wimbledon tennis tournament is world-renowned and attracts the best tennis players (and lots of celebrities too!) – anyone for strawberries and cream?!
+- Wimbledon – Held at the height of the summer, the Wimbledon tennis tournament is world-renowned and attracts the best tennis players in the world (and lots of celebrities too!).
+Anyone for strawberries and cream?!

 This is just a bite-sized look at what’s on offer to expand your social horizons whilst at university, but there’s lots, lots more – too much to mention here!
+Beyond giving you some studying inspiration in the classroom, the vibrant student life of the UK will expand your horizons and introduce you to a new way of life.
 Want to find out more?
 Our top tips include:

-- Your fresher’s fayre will give a great introduction to the options available within, and through, your university directly.
+- Your Freshers' Fair will give a great introduction to the options available within and through your university directly.

-- Checkout sites like TripAdvisor for top rated activities across the UK, with traveller reviews which can be helpful.
+- Checkout sites like TripAdvisor for top rated activities across the UK with traveler reviews, which can be helpful.